sandsmark/kaldi/egs/sprakbanken_nor/README.txt

 considerations and secondarily statistical and socio-economic conditions.

 This recipe is based on the Danish and Swedish recipies.
+In total you will need approximately 210GB of free space to download and extract all the data.

 Origin of the data: